 Academic Suspension Appeal

 A student may appeal the academic suspension decision.
 Students on the main campus must file a formal appeal with their school Dean.
-Students attending online or at evening or nationwide venues must file a formal appeal by email with the Director of AHE Student Academic Support.
+Students attending online or at evening or nationwide venues must file a formal appeal by email with the Associate Vice President of Columbia College Global or their designee.

 A student may be dismissed from Columbia College if he/she is granted readmittance after the suspension and fails to achieve a satisfactory cumulative grade-point average in the next term (semester).
 An academically-dismissed student may be reviewed for readmission to Columbia College only after a three-year period has elapsed.